flexera-public/policy_engine_training/10_debugging/README.md

 ```
 ````

-These are the two items that would appear in the policy incident, but for some reason, only the `lesson` and `name` fields have values.
+These are the two items that would appear in the policy incident, but for some reason, only the "lesson" and "name" fields have values.
 Everything else is null, which is definitely not correct.

 This doesn't cause any problems on a technical level; the policy template is able to complete execution and raise an incident.
 The end user of this policy template probably wants to see these values though.